Flaried/learning-lab/past-learning-path.md

 # 🧠 2019-2024 Learning Path Overview

-I've been coding in **Python for 5 years**, primarily self taught.
+I've been coding in **Python for 5 years**, FULLY self taught.
 During this time, I've developed strong practical skills by building projects and solving problems through Googling and hands-on experimentation.
 I'm very comfortable with Python and general programming workflows.

 Most of my experience has been in writing simple programs using libraries like requests, often involving:
 >